When you’re crunched for cash but need some summer fun, check out these awesome low-cost summer activities for families.

 RELATED: Family Vacations at Working Farms

-For more great ideas of activities to do with your family on the weekends, be sure to check out the travel section here on Wisconsin Homemaker.
+This is just the beginning to spend amazing time with your family on a budget.
+Be sure to check out the travel section here on Wisconsin Homemaker for more ideas.